voraczech/voraczech.com/content/travel/budapest.md

 There are some cons though.
 You can see poverty on the streets.
 Some buildings needs to be refurbished (sometimes it is nice, you can call it hipster).
 As well as some people.

-But in general you do not need to worry, it is pretty same even for a girl alone.
+But in general you do not need to worry, it is pretty safe even for a girl alone.
 I heard that 8th district can be dangerous but it is not a no-go zone, pay attention there.

 ![Parliament](/budapest/parliament-in.jpg)